 Rules.
 The Board may adopt rules that do not conflict with law or the other Governing Documents.
 On request, Owners will be provided a copy of any rules.

 Membership and Voting Rights.
 Every Owner is a Member of the Property Owners Association.
 Membership is appurtenant to and may not be separated from ownership of a Lot.
-The Property Owners Association has two classes of voting Members:

-Class A. Class A Members are all Owners, other than Declarant.
+Members are all Owners, other than Declarant.
 Class A Members have one vote per Lot.
-When more than one person is an Owner, each is a Class A Member, but only one vote may be cast for a Lot.
+When more than one person is an Owner, each is a Member, but only one vote may be cast for a Lot.

-Class B. The Class B Member is Declarant and has five (5) votes for each Lot owned by Declarant.
-The Class B Membership ceases and converts to Class A Membership on the earlier of-

-1. when all of Declarant's Lots have been sold to Owners;

-11. five (5) years have lapsed from the date of recordation of this Declaration of Restrictive Covenants; or

-iii.
-Declarant by written notice to the Board of Directors notifies the Association of the Declarant' s election to terminate its Class B Membership and to convert Declarant's Class B Membership to Class A Membership.

 ACC